 We were persuaded that other people who don’t look like us are the problem.

 We were persuaded that it was a “necessary evil” to militarize our police to preserve the peace.

 Evil sews the seeds of division and hate through the use of fear and shame.
-Evil convinces us that others within our own society are the enemy and must be defeated at all costs.
+Evil convinces us that others within our society are the enemy and must be defeated at all costs.
 Calling them “necessary evils” is the rationalization we make to fight each other.
-People and Police are enemies.
+People and police are enemies.
 People and the Government are enemies.
 Rich and Poor are enemies.
-Because of “necessary evils” everything is a war.
+Because of “necessary evils,” everything is a war.
 In reality, our war is against these “necessary evils.”
-John Lewis teaches that we cannot use hate to combat hate. (clip respect you as a human) Hate is corrosive to the soul. (clip redemption)
+John Lewis teaches that we cannot use hate to combat hate.
+Hatred is corrosive to the soul.

-At this time, it is the unequal treatment of minority groups in the hands of the criminal justice system that has brought us together, be it George Floyd or Breonna Taylor or the migrant children in cages at the border, these are only symptoms of the real question we seek to answer.
+At this time, it is the unequal treatment of minority groups in the hands of the criminal justice system that has brought us together.
+Be it George Floyd or Breonna Taylor or the migrant children in cages at the border.
+These are only symptoms of the real question we seek to answer.
 The real question is the same as it has always been.
 Will we live up to the promise of equality put forth in our constitution for all people?
-If the answer is yes, then we must eliminate “necessary evils” from the way we govern each other.
+If the answer is yes, then we must eliminate “necessary evils” from how we govern each other.
 Evil is never necessary to build and maintain a civil society.